PayME-Miniapp/payme-mini-app/README.en.md

 | **mode**       | No        | String                               |

 Note:
 - appId: Each partner integrating PayME Miniapp will be provided with a unique appId.
+(Note: The value of the appId is taken from the x-api-client field on the dashboard)
 - publicKey, privateKey: a key pair generated when registering as a partner with PayME.
 - env: Initialization environment for PayMEMiniApp (PRODUCTION, SANDBOX).
 - mode: PayMEMiniApp usage mode (miniapp_sandbox, miniapp_product).